 - i.
-30 days, or - ii. if the Applicant submitted the Certificate request, the time frame permitted for reuse of validated information relevant to the Certificate (such as in Section 4.2.1 of these BRs).
+30 days, or - ii.
+If the Applicant submitted the Certificate request, the time frame permitted for reuse of validated information relevant to the Certificate (such as in Section 4.2.1 of this CPS).

-Note: Once the FQDN has been validated using this method, the CA may also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
+Note: Once the FQDN has been validated using this method, OATI may also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.